simonmichael/hledger/MANUAL.md

 ## Commands

-hledger provides a number of subcommands, in the style of git or darcs.
+hledger provides a number of subcommands; run `hledger` with no arguments to see a list.
-Run `hledger` with no arguments to see a list.
-Most are built in to the core hledger package, while [add-on commands](#add-on-commands) will appear if you install additional hledger-* packages.
+Most subcommands are built in to the core hledger package;
+more [add-on commands](#add-on-commands) will appear if you install additional hledger-* packages.
 You can also install your own subcommands by putting programs or scripts named `hledger-NAME` in your PATH.

 ### Misc commands